 Museveni’s directive is set to rattle many of his bureaucrats : AP picture

-President Museveni should be credited over his circular to some of his ministers that is making rounds on social media.
-In the directive, issued yesterday and addressed to his ministers of Finance, Public Service, and chairpersons of the Public Service Commission and National Planning Authority, the president complains about multiple Agencies and Authorities that are being used as cash cows for their administrators in form of ridiculous salaries and not doing any significant work.
+President Museveni should be credited for his circular to some of his ministers in which he complains about multiple Agencies and Authorities that are being used as cash cows for their administrators in form of ridiculous salaries and not doing any significant work.
+He suggests that some are reformed, merged, or even scrapped.
 In my view, This is the boldest, smartest and wisest decision the president has made in his current Kisanja.
 As a researcher and analyst of public policy, I have been wondering, and writing about this issue for over 10 years.

 “Why have an agency,” the president asked in yesterday’s circular, “When you have a department of the government dealing with the same responsibility?”
 A simple, yet very important question with enormous consequences for fiscal discipline and responsibility if the government is interested in having one.